 3.Lotus Port-# 1A Nguyen Van Quy Street, Phu Thuan Ward, District 7, Ho Chi Ming City, Vietnam

 Larger ships dock at Phu My, a commercial port on the South China Sea near Vung Tao, some 80 miles by road (1.5 hours) from Ho Chi Minh City.
-You will have to use the ship's shuttle, take a ship tour or hire a cab.
-(Establish the price first, and arrange for a return ride.)
+You will have to use the port shuttle to the part gate and or hire a cab there.
+(Establish the price first, and arrange for a return ride.) or partake in a ship organized excursion

 The port is out in the middle of nowhere so don’t expect to walk around and find things to do.